wyn430/MVGCN/README.md

 ```

 ## Dataset
 The experiments are conducted on synthetic and real-scanned 3D point cloud.
 The synthetic data is available at [folder]().
 To run the code directly, please download and correctly set the directory of data.
+The scripts of conducting clustering and calculating Geodesic distance is included in the Jupyter Notebook files.

 ## Usage